aws/eks-anywhere/docs/content/en/docs/workshops/introduction/harbor.md

 {{% /alert %}}

-## Proxy a public ECR repository
+## Proxy a public Amazon Elastic Container Registry (ECR) repository
 This use case is to use Harbor to proxy and cache images from a public ECR repository, which helps limit the amount of requests made to a public ECR repository, avoiding consuming too much bandwidth or being throttled by the registry server.

 1. Login

-    Log in Harbor web portal with the default credential as shown below
+    Log in to the Harbor web portal with the default credential as shown below
     ```bash
     admin
     Harbor12345